KoalaAwad/MediTracker/README.md

 ### What the deployment script does:
 1. Builds the Spring Boot backend (Maven)
 2. Builds the React frontend (npm)
-3. Uses Dockerfiles to create Docker images for frontend, backend, and PostgreSQL
+3. Uses Docker files to create Docker images for frontend, backend, and PostgreSQL
 4. Starts all containers via Docker Compose
 5. Applies the database migrations in /src/main/resources/db/migration (Flyway)